Blessingjoice/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that changes the working directory to the previous one. lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script
+Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link is created in the current working directory.